 1-on-1s are at the center of the manager-employee relationship.
 Usually held weekly or biweekly, 1-on-1s help build connections, establish alignment across company initiatives, and remove stumbling blocks so employees can grow.
 When done right, these meetings can dramatically improve performance, drive development, build trust, and increase team agility.
 For that reason, great leaders and effective 1-on-1s are inextricably tied together.

 Tips for managers:

 Boost engagement by asking CAMPS questions during 1-on-1s.
-CAMPS stands for certainty, autonomy, meaning, progress, and social inclusion.
+In the context of 1-on-1s, CAMPS stands for certainty, autonomy, meaning, progress, and social inclusion.
 These five factors have been identified by LifeLabs Learning as a “brain craving” that direct reports seek.
 Managers can leverage 1-on-1s to fulfill their team members’ different “brain cravings” by asking the right questions.

 For example, a question that would target a CAMPS craving for clarity would be: “How clear do you feel about XYZ?” or “What is your main takeaway from XYZ?”
 For autonomy, an example question could be: “How would you like to go about XYZ?” or “So you are owning X, and I am owning Y?”

 When we interviewed senior leaders, the second most requested soft skill for managers was productivity.
 With better productivity skills, managers can learn to manage their workload and energy levels better to maximize output, quality delivery, and wellbeing for themselves and their teams.
 Furthermore, managers who have effectively mastered productivity challenges can model and encourage better productivity habits among their teams and direct reports.